 If you're wondering what hiring managers consider red flags in resumes, read Things That Make You Go Hmmm.

-6. Identify some keywords that the employer might be looking for, and try to use them in context, if they honestly describe your abilities.
-This resume tip will help resume-filtering software find you when they’re scanning resumes.
-Most small and midsize organizations do not use automated screening tools, but larger firms often use them to narrow the pool of resumes to be reviewed.
+Using keywords will help employers’ resume-filtering software find you when it’s scanning resumes.
+It’s true that many small and midsize organizations don’t use automated screening tools, but larger firms often use them to narrow the pool of resumes to be reviewed.

 7. Showcase your soft skills

 Obviously, technical skills are crucial for any accountant, but that’s not all you need these days.
 Provide examples of how you’ve effectively used qualities such as clear communication, a positive attitude, critical thinking or problem solving.
 Have you interpreted complex data and technical analyses for non-accounting audiences to make it understandable for them?
 Have you led team-building events or had successful collaborations with coworkers?
 Describe specific experiences that required these soft skills.